 It’s very interesting to see that rapport building, as a strength, comes ahead of knowing the customer’s business.
 We interpreted this to mean that rapport building is not necessarily more important, but rather that you need to build rapport first in order to get to know the customer’s business.
 When we examine these qualities in sales training workshops, the discussions between the delegates often leads to the conclusion that the strengths can sometimes be weaknesses.
 For example, persistence is essential to being a successful salesperson, however over persistence can be annoying and put some people off.
 In fact, when we asked the same salespeople how their customers perceive them, this is what the same salespeople said:

 Pushy was the primary adjective used to describe the sales people.
 This ties in perfectly with the research that Dan pink performed on how people perceive salespeople.
 So with the strengths of sales people potentially becoming weaknesses, the conversation quickly turns to how do we balance these qualities to prevent this?

 Sales strengths and weaknesses

-For this purpose we at Salestrong have developed the following tool to promote discussion around strengths weaknesses:
+For this purpose when I deliver my Bitesize training sessions, I have developed the following tool to promote discussion around strengths and weaknesses:

 In order to make the task more simple, we prioritise just three of the key sales skills: